Best 43-inch, best 42-inch and best 40-inch TVs 2025: superb 'small' TVs

 QLED uses LED or Mini LED backlighting based on the set and uses Quantum Dots for enhanced colour vibrancy and enhanced brightness.
 Although, it does so at the expense of black depths in most cases.

-Small TVs are also not the best-equipped sets when it comes to the built-in audio department.
-We'd recommend pairing your TV with a Dolby Atmos soundbar or AVR and home cinema speaker package to combat the weak speakers in these TVs.
-However, if you'd like to cut the clutter and don't mind the dropoff in sound quality, then you can check the dedicated sound section in all of our TV reviews.
+TV sound quality is generally poor, and that applies doubly to small TVs, which have less space in their chassis for decent drivers.
+We recommend pairing your TV with a budget soundbar or a full Dolby Atmos soundbar (or even an AVR and home cinema speaker package) to combat the weak speakers in these TVs.
+However, if you'd like to cut the clutter and don't mind the dropoff in sound quality, it's certainly true that some small TVs sound better than others.
+Check the dedicated sound sections of our reviews.

 Gamers are likely drawn to these TVs thanks to their desk-friendly form factors, as these TVs are ideal monitor alternatives if you're keen on picture quality and feature sets.
 That being said, you'll want to check that these TVs support the latest next-generation console features; we make this easy by mentioning gaming chops in the features section of our TV reviews.
 Look out for 4K/120Hz support over HDMI 2.1, VRR support and ALLM if you want to get the most out of your Xbox Series X and/or PS5.